January 22, 2026

 LTL and parcel operate in fundamentally different ways, designed for distinct freight profiles and network architectures.

-LTL (Less‑Than‑Truckload) moves palletized freight, consolidating multiple shippers' loads into truck trailers.
+LTL (Less-Than-Truckload) moves palletized freight, consolidating multiple shippers’ loads into truck trailers.
 Its pricing model is built on shipment class, weight, density, and lane, focused on handling pallet units with forklifts at terminals and docks.
-The unit of planning is the pallet or skid — large, consolidated, and handled as one shipment.

 Where do LTL assumptions fail in parcel?

 If your systems, packaging, and mindset come from LTL, you likely miss these parcel-specific nuances.
-This disconnect creates a fertile ground for small parcel penalties.
+This disconnect creates fertile ground for small parcel penalties.

 How LTL Thinking Leads to Small Parcel Penalties

-Practically, LTL thinking enters parcel operations through several behaviors that drive costly surcharges:
+LTL thinking enters parcel operations through several behaviors that drive costly surcharges:

 1. Oversized Packaging “Just in Case”

 In LTL, protecting freight with ample void fill, large cartons, and pallets is common practice.
-It reduces damage risk and supports forklift moves.
+Translating that to parcel often means using larger than necessary cartons, double-boxing, and excessive padding that inflates package volume unnecessarily.

 Consequences: